 Discretion of Court

-The Family Law Act 1975 (Cth) provides for property settlement matters to be determined by applying the facts and circumstances of a matter through the following process:-
+The Family Law Act 1975 provides for property settlement matters to be determined by looking at several factors.

 - Property Pool: What is the value and nature of all the assets, liabilities and superannuation entitlements each party has an interest in?